 Many back pain symptoms are related to your muscles, and doing regular strengthening exercises can help.
 Check with your doctor to determine the source of any back pain immediately.

 Back pain treatments can range from massage to surgery, depending on the severity and underlying cause.
 However, before you decide to have surgery or take medications, you might consider some physical therapy techniques.
 Exercise, including stretching and strengthening of the muscles along the posterior chain (calves, glutes, hamstrings and back) has been shown to benefit many back pain sufferers by restoring muscle balance, strength, and flexibility.

 Long Term Relief

-CoreStretch- CoreStretch™ offers the most effective stretch of the lower back.
-Available for use in a physical therapist’s office, or for use at home, this delivers immediate relief for lower back pain as well as the steretches needed for healing.
+CoreStretch- Offers the most effective stretch of the lower back.
+Available for use in a physical therapist’s office, or for use at home, this delivers immediate relief for lower back pain as well as the stretches needed for healing.

 Type A+ Massage Roller - It has 5 trigger point gears that work great for both upper and lower extremities.
 It is designed for massaging deep into your muscles rather than rolling just the surface, so you can get more from your massage rolling experience.